RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

 * Future directions for instruction level parallelism

 ## Terminology Definition
-1. Instruction Level Parallelism (ILP)
+1 Instruction Level Parallelism (ILP)

-  Instruction Level Parallelism (ILP) refers to the degree to which a processor can execute multiple instructions in parallel.
+  Instruction Level Parallelism (ILP): the degree that a processor can execute multiple instructions in parallel.

   It aims to improve performance by executing independent instructions simultaneously.